 CLEVELAND STATE UNIVERSITY (CSU) is an urban, commuter university established in 1964.
 There are eight colleges within the university.
 Recent statistics show enrollment of approximately 11,000 undergraduate students and 6,000 graduate and law students.
 Twenty-three percent of these students belong to ethnic minorities and fifty-five percent are women.
 The University has over 800 international students representing 75 countries.
 The CSU campus currently consists of 85 acres just east of downtown Cleveland between E. 13th and E. 30th Streets.
 The 40 campus buildings range from the historical Mather Mansion to modern buildings erected in 2012.
 The Cleveland/Akron Metropolitan area is the 15th largest in the United States with a population approaching 3 million.

-THE COUNSELING CENTER at CSU is the only mental health facility on this urban campus.
-The Counseling Center’s mission is to provide comprehensive counseling and psychological services designed to promote the academic success and personal well-being of the CSU community.
+THE COUNSELING CENTER at CSU provides comprehensive counseling and psychological services designed to promote the academic success and personal well-being of the CSU community.
 Services provided to the campus community include individual, couple, and group counseling and psychotherapy; psychiatric services; outreach presentations and on-going seminars or workshops; emergency and crisis response; and consultations.
 Several staff members also teach and serve on University committees.

 The CSU Counseling Center is located on the edge of campus in the Union Building at 1836 Euclid Avenue on the 2nd floor.
 We moved to this location after it was renovated to our specifications.
 The facility includes twelve offices, a group room, a reception area, a waiting room, a file room and a kitchenette.